KeithWilliamsGMIT/Distributed-Systems-Project/README.md

 + The JSP page communicates with the web application through a REST service.
 This REST service is implemented using the [Jersey](https://jersey.github.io/) Java library.
 + This project has multithreading functionality, meaning multiple RMI clients can make queries to the RMI Dictionary Service concurrently.
 This is achieved through the use of Java Thread pools.
 + This project uses a slightly modified version of [Webster’s Dictionary](http://www.gutenberg.org/ebooks/29765).
 This dictionary contains approximately 94000 words and definitions.
++ The web application is a single page application (SPA).
+Rather than returning other pages from the REST service, it simply returns JSON which is used to update the SPA.
+This results in faster response times as all the HTML and CSS is loaded when the web application is started.

+## Running the application
+This section will describe how to create and run both the JAR and WAR files.

+### Dictionary service
+1. Open a terminal and navigate to the "bin" folder of the Eclipse project.
+2. Create a JAR with the following command:					`jar –cf dictionary-service.jar *`
+3. Start the dictionary service with the following command:	`java –cp ./dictionary-service.jar ie.gmit.sw.ServiceSetup`

+### Web application
+1. Open a terminal and navigate to the "job-server" folder.
+2. Next create a WAR.
+The easiest way to do this is by opening the project in Eclipse, right click on the project, go to Export -> WAR.
+3. Download Tomcat if you haven't done so already.
+4. Copy the WAR to the webapps folder under tomcat.
+5. Start Tomcat by navigating to bin folder in Tomcat and running startup.
+6. In a browser, navigate to [http://localhost:8080/job-server/](http://localhost:8080/job-server/).

+## Conclusion
+This project demonstrates how distributed systems can communicate and work together.
+Note that two methods of communication were used in this project.
+The first was Java RMI, which only works between homogeneous systems, or systems developed using the same technology, in this case Java.
+This was seen between the servlet and dictionary service.
+We were able to invoke methods on a remote Java object.
+The second form of communication was the passing of HTTP messages to the REST service from the JSP page.
+REST services allows communication between heterogeneous systems, meaning systems that consist of a different technologies.
+This project deviated slightly from the initial specification in order to incorporate more of the material covered throughout the module.